php-imagine/Imagine/docs/usage/introduction.rst

    Default values are 75 for Jpeg quality, 7 for Png compression level, 75 for webp quality and 72 dpi for x/y-resolution.

 ..
 NOTE::
-   GD does not support resolution options group
+   GD does support resolution options group only with PHP 7 >= 7.2, PHP 8

 The following example demonstrates the basic quality settings.